Last Updated on

-- Heat the water in a pan.
+- Soak the porcini: Heat the water in a pan.
 When it starts to boil, remove from stove and pour over the dried porcini in a bowl that can withstand the hot water.
 Let the porcini soak in the water for at least 30 minutes.

-- Add the garlic, cook for another minute.
+- Brown the turkey: Add the garlic, cook for another minute.
 Add another tablespoon olive oil, and gradually add the turkey, stirring occasionally.
-Cook for about 5 minutes to brown the turkey.
+Cook for about 5 minutes to “brown” the turkey.
 Add the porcini mushrooms, and stir to combine.

-- Stir in the cooking wine, and cook for about 5 minutes until the wine has been mostly absorbed into the meat.
+- Add liquid and other ingredients: Stir in the cooking wine, and cook for about 5 minutes until the wine has been mostly absorbed into the meat.
 Stir in the tomatoes and 2 cups reserved porcini liquid.
 Add the basil, marjoram, fennel seed and oregano.

 - Cook the pasta according to package instructions toward the end of the simmering time for the sauce.
 Drain the pasta, and toss with enough sauce to thoroughly coat the pasta.
 Keep the extra sauce warm on low heat.

 - Plate the pasta and top with a bit of additional sauce, if desired.
+Sprinkle a few bits of optional parsley on top for presentation.
 Pass the cheese at the table, and enjoy with a good Italian red wine.

 - This makes 8 servings, so if you aren’t feeding a large family or entertaining you will probably have leftovers!
 You could reserve some of the sauce to reheat and toss with a fresh batch of pasta if you like.